7. How Pharmacists Claim Reimbursement: Information Required

 Premium Free Dispensing Incentive payments will commence for eligible PBS listed products dispensed from 1 August 2008.
 Premium Free Dispensing Incentive payments will be available to approved suppliers to dispense a substitutable, premium-free medicine.
 The payment will be available only for PBS items which attract a Government subsidy.
 This includes PBS items supplied to DVA entitled consumers.

 A number of conditions and criteria apply to receive this payment.
-Scripts will be assessed for validity and the Premium Free Dispensing Incentive payment will be paid by the Department of Human Services.
-Further information on this payment can be found on the Department of Human Services' website at:
+Scripts will be assessed for validity and the Premium Free Dispensing Incentive payment will be paid by Services Australia.
+Further information on this payment can be found on the Services Australia website.